-The types of observations assimilated in HEDAS include Doppler radial wind super-observations (superobs, see A12 for details), dropwindsonde (Hock and Franklin 1999, to be called dropsonde for brevity hereafter) and flight-level wind and temperature, and Stepped Frequency Microwave Radiometer (SFMR, Uhlhorn et al. 2007) 10-m wind speed.
+The types of observations assimilated in HEDAS include Doppler radial wind super-observations (superobs, see A12 for details), GPS dropwindsondes (Hock and Franklin 1999, to be called dropsonde for brevity hereafter), aircraft flight-level wind and temperature, and Stepped Frequency Microwave Radiometer (SFMR, Uhlhorn et al. 2007) 10-m wind speed measurements.
 Further details on assimilated observations and their processing can be found in Table 3.
 Beginning with the first observation available within the model inner nest, observations are grouped and assimilated in 1-h assimilation windows according to their sampling time.
 The number of cases as a function of number of assimilation cycles processed in this manner is shown in Fig. 2.
-The distribution peaks sharply at 5 cycles, which reflects the typical ~4-5 h duration the NOAA P-3 aircraft remain “on station” within the storm circulation.
-Fewer assimilation cycles are the result of short “on station” times for distant storms and/or aborted missions, while the greater number of cycles reflects longer data availability from overlaps with NOAA G-IV or Air Force Reserve C-130 flights and/or long “on station” times for nearby storms.
+The distribution peaks sharply at 5 cycles, which reflects the typical ~4-5 h duration that the NOAA P-3 aircraft remains “on station” within the storm circulation.
+Fewer assimilation cycles are the result of short “on station” times for distant storms and/or aborted missions, while the greater number of cycles reflects longer data availability from overlaps with NOAA G-IV or Air Force Reserve C-130 flights and/or long “on station” times for storms that are closer to aircraft bases/deployment sites.

 The distribution of the number of cases as a function of number of observations assimilated for each observation platform processed (Fig. 3, top histograms in each panel) reveals that the Doppler wind observations significantly outnumber observations from other platforms (by one order of magnitude in the case of flight-level observations and by two orders of magnitude in the case of dropsonde and SFMR observations).
-When broken down by intensity category also (Fig. 3, 2-d matrix plots in each panel), it becomes evident that stronger cases generally have more observations assimilated for each platform.
+When broken down by intensity category also (Fig. 3, 2-d matrix plots in each panel), stronger cases generally have more observations assimilated for each platform.
 The modes of these distributions also shift toward higher values in each case, except for dropsonde observations that have the greatest number of cases in the smallest observation bin for each intensity category.
-These differences can be explained by a combination of the following facts: (a) More Doppler wind observations are sampled in stronger storms as stronger convection results in greater areal and vertical hydrometeor coverage for return signal. (b) More flight-level and SFMR observations are obtained in stronger storms as the likelihood of occurrence of overlapping NOAA P-3 and Air Force Reserve C-130 flights increases with storm intensity. (c) The number of dropsondes that can be dropped from both the NOAA and Air Force Reserve aircraft is limited due to logistical considerations and does not depend on storm intensity.
+These differences can be explained by a combination of the following facts: (a) More Doppler wind observations are sampled in stronger storms as stronger convection results in greater areal and vertical hydrometeor coverage for return signal. (b) More flight-level and SFMR observations are obtained in stronger storms as the likelihood of occurrence of overlapping NOAA P-3 and Air Force Reserve C-130 flights increases with storm intensity. (c) The number of dropsondes that can be launched from both the NOAA and Air Force Reserve aircraft is limited due to logistical considerations and does not depend on storm intensity.